ggmichael/craterstats/README.md

 ## Advanced users

-If you intend to add the `craterstats` package to your existing conda environment, we recommend first installing the requirements with conda and then finishing with the pip install.
+If you intend to add the `craterstats` package to an existing conda environment, it is recommended first to installing the requirements with conda and then finish with the pip install.

 # Quick demonstration